YottaDB/YDBDoc/ProgGuide/langfeat.rst

 **gtm_env_xlate**

-If the shared object is not accessible or the entry point is not accessible, YottaDB/GT.M reports an error.
+If the shared object is not accessible or the entry point is not accessible, YottaDB reports an error.

 The gtm_env_xlate() routine has the following C prototype: